mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 ### Additional costs that may be incurred to implement the improvement

 The extensions will require more database tables and records to be written to them.
 Also there will be more CRUD operations required to keep the database records up to date.
-If this results in a very significant increase in the size of the database then Spotify may need to increase the size of their Amazon EC2 instance to accomidate for this new data.
+If this results in a very significant increase in the size of the database then Spotify may need to increase the size of their Amazon EC2 instance to accommodate for this new data.
 Also the network speed may deteriorate if may users are trying to write their own reviews.
 Therefore upgrading the network performance of the EC2 instances that Spotify uses is crucial.
 This will incur additional costs.

 Also the technical support required from the team of front-end developers, back-end developers, database administrators and testers may result in more labour costs depending on how they are paid for their work.